jpniederer/Dev-eryday/_posts/2017-8-6-Weekly-Update-July-30-August-5.markdown

 On the Next...
 --------
 In the week ahead I will finish *[Building Microservices][micro]*.
 I'm about halfway through and really enjoying it.
 The book is full of ideas on how to build flexible systems.
 The key idea behind Microservices is that by keeping systems small and composable we can deliver functionality faster while building more robust and reliable solutions.
 I look forward to learning more about them, and applying the concepts in the near future.

+I will also make a lot of progress on the React Nanodegree course material.
+I said I'd finish the myreads project this week, and I probably could get a passing grade on it right now, but I will definitely get it submitted in the following week.
+Having finished the React Fundamentals section of the course, the focus has now moved on to a section called React & Redux.
+I'm a third of the way through it now and the aim is to get it done this week.

 [fun]: https://app.pluralsight.com/library/courses/csharp-applying-functional-principles/table-of-contents
 [core]: https://app.pluralsight.com/library/courses/aspdotnetcore-implementing-securing-api/table-of-contents